 where $C>0$ is an appropriate constant.
 Therefore, we need to follow a different strategy to arrive at \eqref{POHOZAEV}.
-We stress that the main difficulty in reaching \eqref{POHOZAEV}, it consists in using $x\cdot \nabla u$, where $u$ is a weak solution to \eqref{P}, as test function in the weak formulation of \eqref{P} and then apply an integration by parts.
-Indeed, due to the fact that for $p\neq 2$ we have to handle the nonlinearity of the operator $(-\Delta)^{s}_{p}$ and its nonlocal character, it seems to be an awkward task to verify that $x\cdot \nabla u\in W^{s, p}(\R^{N})$.
-Moreover, an integration by parts formula for $(-\Delta)^{s}_{p}$ seems to be hard to accomplish.
-In this paper, by means of suitable variational methods for potential operators with covariance condition (see \cite{B, Chab}), we prove the existence of a weak solution to \eqref{P} and that satisfies \eqref{POHOZAEV}.
-We recall that $u\in W^{s, p}(\R^{N})$ is a weak solution to \eqref{P} if $\langle I'(u),\phi\rangle=0$ for all $\phi\in W^{s, p}(\R^{N})$, where $I:W^{s, p}(\R^{N})\ri \R$ is the energy functional associated with \eqref{P}, namely
+We stress that the main difficulty in reaching \eqref{POHOZAEV} consists in using $x\cdot \nabla u$, where $u$ is a weak solution to \eqref{P}, as a test function in the weak formulation of \eqref{P} and subsequently applying an integration by parts.
+Indeed, due to the fact that for $p\neq 2$ we have to handle the nonlinearity of the operator $(-\Delta)^{s}_{p}$ and its nonlocal character, it seems to be a challenging task to verify that $x\cdot \nabla u\in W^{s, p}(\R^{N})$.
+Moreover, it seems to be hard to accomplish an integration by parts formula for $(-\Delta)^{s}_{p}$.
+In this paper, by means of suitable variational methods for potential operators with covariance condition (see \cite{B, Chab}), we show the existence of a weak solution to \eqref{P} that satisfies \eqref{POHOZAEV}.
+We recall that $u\in W^{s, p}(\R^{N})$ is a weak solution to \eqref{P} if $\langle I'(u),\phi\rangle=0$ for all $\phi\in W^{s, p}(\R^{N})$, where $I:W^{s, p}(\R^{N})\ri \R$ is the energy functional associated with \eqref{P}, namely,